alumxi22/website/content/giving/capital.md

 <a id='gfm-charity-donate-link' style='background-color:#673ab7; color: white; border-radius: 4px; padding: 12px 24px; display: inline-block; text-decoration: none; vertical-align: middle; font-size: 16px; font-family: Open Sans,sans-serif; line-height: 24px' role='button' href='https://charity.gofundme.com/donate/project/xi-endowment/xi-fellowship'>Donate</a>
 {{< /rawhtml >}}

 Every donor will be recognized for their donation on a plaque in the house.
 You can put whatever message you want, your mundane thoughts engraved for eternity!
 These names will live forever alongside the wainscotting.
-In addition, certain large gifts will be recognized with bannister posts, as well as the privilege to name specific objects (grease trap! toilets!) or locations in the house.
+In addition, certain large gifts will be recognized with banister posts, as well as the privilege to name specific objects (grease trap! toilets!) or locations in the house.

 #### Allocation of Funds